 The Disadvantages of Being an Expat in Malaysia

-It’s often the case that some of the disadvantages aren’t realised until your settled down in your new country.
+It’s often the case that some of the disadvantages aren’t realized until you settled down in your new country.

-For me, the biggest downside is with accountability and customer support.
+For me, the biggest downside is accountability and customer support.

 Poor Customer Service

 It’s really tricky to sometimes get someone to actually be accountable for something said or done here.
-In terms of good customer support, in most cases you can forgot it!
+In terms of good customer support, in most cases, you can forget it!

 Me being the sarcastic chap I am, replied “so maybe does this one help you type faster?”.